chitchats/chitchats-api-doc/sections/shipments.md

 * `page` (integer) - pagination page number (default is 1).

-* `status` (enum) - allows for searching shipments based on the following states:
+* `status` (enum) - allows for searching return shipments based on the following states:
-  * `on_hold` - the shipment has been received by Chit Chats, but no return method has been specified by the client.
+  * `on_hold` - the return shipment has been received by Chit Chats, but no return method has been specified by the client.
-  * `ready` - the shipment is ready to be received by Chit Chats.
-This means the postage has been purchased or provided.
+  * `in_transit` - the return shipment has been received by Chit Chats and it's being processed to send back to the client.
-  * `in_transit` - the shipment is in the process of being delivered.
+  * `ready` - the return shipment is ready to be picked up by client at client's preferred branch.
-  * `resolved` - the shipment has been resolved.
+  * `resolved` - the return shipment has been resolved.

 ###### Example JSON Response
 ```json